z448/shellplay/README.md

 # SHELLPLAY

-Replay and execute commands from file.
+Type and execute commands from file.

 # SYNOPSIS

-`splay` command will write and execute commands from prepared file.
+`splay` command will type and execute commands from prepared file.
 Usefull for presentations and creating gif/video tutorials.

 # GIF